Donald-Berthelsen/CS4348-Proj3/devlog.md

 [2:15 am]
-One tweak latter and I can actually insert values into children of the root Now I can try to find the source of the shadow inserts
+One tweak latter and I can actually insert values into children of the root Now I can try to find the source of the shadow inserts Also, it looks like values at the middle of the swap don't go on the correct sides

+The shadow numbers appear to be spawned by the way I shift the nodes to insert new values The shadow numbers replace a regular insertion with that value The problem stems from my set_field function
+It is not converting from decimal to hex properly, the to_bytes function to be exact Once a value passes ~5000, it no longer displays properly While python can decode this value just fine still, it loses some context when I store it to memory Without that context, python no longer knows how to read the bytes and thus gives a wrong answer It's a good thing I'm testing with large enough values, otherwise I wouldn't have caught this

+I can't determine why this happens, although I have found it to be a property of Python The solution is to convert the bytes to hex when using them since that doesn't get messed up However this involves rewriting my foundation methods again Hopefully not too much breaks

+[3:10 am]
+Bytes are represented not as hex, but as ASCII
+This causes the problematic bytes to display as a space However spaces in byte form have meaning
+This meaning gets confused and we lose the value we were storing, that is the root of the problem This is because I remove the spaces from bytes when I retrieve them I forgot the original motivation behind removing spaces, but I was able to safely undo it And with just a minor change, this goose hunt come to an end Next up is fixing the middle values of swaps